TIBCOSoftware/tci-flogo/samples/app-dev/TCI-TCE-Integration/README.md

-# Integation of TCI & TCE via TCM
+# Integation between TCI & TCE via TCM

 **Note**: Before you start the labs, download the repo (**Clone or download** > **Download ZIP**), and unzip it to a local directory.